Stephen O'Flynn: English football

 When he was younger, he spent a period of time at Wimbledon before he moved to Irish football.
 In January 2010, he held talks with English League Two Side Northampton Town, after an impressive two-week trial.
 On 5 January, O'Flynn signed a contract with the Cobblers until the end of the 2009–10 season.
 He was released by the club on 12 May 2010 along with five other players.

 Return to the League of Ireland

 O'Flynn returned to Limerick in the mid-season transfer window on 21 June 2010.

-O'Flynn spoke of his delight on returning to the club he regards as home saying, "I'm just delighted to be back.
-I was out of football for a year with injury when Pat Scully gave me a chance last year.
-I did well enough to earn a contract in England.
-Some of the players here were inexperienced last year but have come a long way in the last 12 months, I've been around a few years now and the set up here, on and off the pitch is absolutely top-class, Pat O'Sullivan can take a lot of credit for that, what he's doing for soccer in Limerick is unbelievable.
-We're 16 years stuck in this Division and it's time we got back where we belong, rugby and Gaelic have taken over in terms of support in Limerick and it's time we changed that.